Treasure243/GitHub.com-Treasure243-csc-23-CSC-206-assignment-repo/README.md

 Student Registration System

 Submitted by:
-Name: Okon, Treasure Effiong
+Name: OKON TREASURE EFFIONG
 Reg No: 23/CSC/206
+COURSE CODE: CSC 282

 Description:
 This is a simple web-based student registration system built using PHP and MySQL.
 It allows users to register students with their full name, email, department, and matric number, and stores the data in a MySQL database.